CharanS704/SpringBoot_Cucumber_Automation/README.md

 # Ecommerce Automation using SpringBoot Framework

-The spring automation project is developed using Cucumber- TestNG automation framework with below components:
+The spring automation project is integrated with Cucumber- TestNG automation framework having below components:
  - Selenium - To validate ecommerce website https://rahulshettyacademy.com/client/
  - RestAssured - To validate API's response as per the request.
- - JDBC - To perform DB operations perform assertions as per the scenario.
+ - Spring JDBC - To perform DB operations perform assertions as per the scenario.